AliiMahmoud/Cloud-DevOps/infrastructure-as-code-challenges/1- Create an EC2 instance in a given VPC/readme.md

 ## Prerequisites
   1. AWS CLI Installed [Here](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
-  2. You should have a VPC available in your account
+  2. You should have a VPC available in your account, I will use the default
   3. You should have a public subnet available in the VPC Selected

 ## Solution